johnmavrakis27/S.W.A.M.P/README.md

 training_photos_for_ai: includes an older version of the programm used to train the A.I.

 # Introduction
-Wro Future Engineers, S.W.A.P Introduction
+WRO Future Engineers, S.W.A.P Introduction
 Our program consists of 2 main parts:
 1. Swamp
 2. Training